odinga-kevin/noip/README.md

-# Unofficial python api wrapper for [noip.com](https://www.noip.com/) targeting users with free accounts.
+# Unofficial Python3 api wrapper for [noip.com](https://www.noip.com/) targeting users with free accounts.
 Everything is included in a single Python file, making integration into your project effortless.

 # The API supports the following actions: